Buemi charges to Monaco ePrix win

 Formula E, which is highlighting electric-powered racing cars, is in its third season, with a 12-race championship, with the next round in Paris.

+It has attracted a number of notable drivers to its ranks, who have to master an extra skill set.

-Rather than conventional fueling stops and tire changes as in F1, drivers have to make one compulsory stop to recharge their battery power, which often has to be conserved to reach the finish.
+Rather than conventional fueling stops and tire changes as in F1, drivers have to make one compulsory stop to recharge their battery power, which often has to be conserved to reach the finish, with Buemi proving particularly expert in his domination of the new formula.